nethesis/tancredi/defaultsPatch.md

 The new resource state is returned in the response payload.

-## Create a new variable
+## Create a new attribute

-To create a new variable, just assign a variable to it.
+To create a new attribute, just assign a attribute to it.

     PATCH /defaults